 Mystery Book Club

-This month we'll be discussing Devil in a Blue Dress by Walter Mosley.
+This month we'll be discussing A Great Deliverance by Elizabeth George.
 There will be copies available in hard copy at the circulation desk.
 Register here.

 Tuesday Fiction Book Club

-This month we'll be discussing White Horses by Alice Hoffman.
+This month we'll be discussing Pull of the Stars by Emma Donoghue.
 There will be copies available in hard copy at the circulation desk.
-Digital ebooks and audiobooks are available through Hoopla.
 Register here.

 Children and Teen Virtual Events